alexgalletti/sublime-ftp-plugin/readme.markdown

 4. Rename the folder to "FTP" all caps, so the configs can be read correctly
 5. Restart Sublime and you're ready to go!

+> I will eventually add this package to package control when its been a little more battle-tested

 ### Currently Working Functionality
 ___